tlamedia/gtm-kit/readme.txt

 * Prevent Consent Management Platforms from blocking GTM Kit and the Google Tag Manager container.
 This can be overridden with the filter hook 'gtmkit_header_script_attributes'.

 Bugfixes:
+* Fix a bug that in some cases would cause a namespace problem.

 Other:
 * Declare compatibility with the WooCommerce Cart and Checkout blocks.